 Fiona was delighted to join Edinburgh Graduate Theatre Group for the first time in 2018 playing Dogberry in their Fringe production of Shakespeare's Much Ado About Nothing in the Royal Scots Club, which later toured to the RSC's Dell Theatre in Stratford-upon-Avon.

-2018 also saw Fiona's directorial debut her very own company Threepenny Theatricals when she directed Elephants at the Assembly Roxy and she will be continuing her directorial role in 3-T's second venture, J.M.
-Barrie's Dear Brutus.
-She has also been invited to direct Dunfermline Gilbert and Sullivan Society's 2019 production of The Sorcerer and is very much looking forward to working with them to bring this fabulous work of Gilbert and Sullivan to the stage of the Carnegie Hall, Dunfermline in February.
+2018 also saw Fiona's directorial debut her very own company Threepenny Theatricals when she directed Elephants at the Assembly Roxy and she continued her directorial role in 3-T's second venture, J.M.
+Barrie's Dear Brutus at the Church Hill Theatre in 2019.
+In 2018 she was invited to direct Dunfermline Gilbert and Sullivan Society's 2019 production of The Sorcerer and is very much looking forward to working with them again as director for their 2020 production of H.M.S.
+Pinafore in the Carnegie Hall, Dunfermline.